1242509682/PlayerSpeed/README_EN.md

 ## Update Log

 ```
+v1.2.0
+Infinite Sprint Mechanism Added:
+When using shield-type accessories, double-tap to sprint continuously.
+Equipping specified items allows continuous jumping, which can refresh the infinite sprint interval.
+If the sprint interval exceeds the milliseconds defined as Stop Infinite Sprint, it will automatically enter a cooldown period.

+New Attributes Added to /vel s Command:
+Stop Time (ut)
+Add Jump Item (add)
+Remove Jump Item (del)

 v1.1.0
 Modified based on customization requirements by the server owner "Sentinel" from the group.
 Added dash logic and cooldown mechanism.